A Wappingers Brewery and Waffle Café Craft the Chocolate Stout Beer of Your Dreams

 As a finishing touch, he added 33 pounds of lactose on top to boost sweetness, then left the product to rest in the fermenter, where it will turn into alcohol.
-In total, the brewing process took about seventeen hours and will produce an estimated 120 gallons upon completion.
+In total, the brewing process took about seventeen hours and produced an estimated 120 gallons.

 Aaron Browne (left) and Bobby Jordan (right) brew the stout.

-Once the fermentation period concludes, Browne and the Sweetbakes team plan to release the finished product in conjunction with the Wappingers Falls St. Patrick’s Day Parade on March 2.
-During the parade, the beer will be available at Sweetbakes for passersby who need a refresher on the jaunt through the village.
-Afterward, locals are invited to attend the release party at Cousins, which is located on Route 9 in Wappingers Falls.
-Browne will can about 15 gallons for sale and keg the rest of it.
-He also plans to age part of it in a bourbon barrel for a later release in 2020.
+Once the fermentation period concluded, Browne and the Sweetbakes team released the finished product in conjunction with the Wappingers Falls St. Patrick’s Day Parade on March 2.
+During the parade, Sweetbakes offered the beer to passersby who needed a refresher during the jaunt through the village.
+Afterward, locals were invited to attend the release party at Cousins, which is located on Route 9 in Wappingers Falls.
+Browne canned about 15 gallons for sale and kegged the rest of it.
+He is also aging part of it in a bourbon barrel for a later release in 2020.

 Will you try the new Cousins Ale beer?
 Let us know what you think of the local collaboration in the comments or send an email to email@example.com.